 Relational continuity is supported by good communication.
 Communication happens when one person or group relays information to another person or group.
 Documentation happens when information is managed to serve as a record.

-Telephony Tools facilitate direct (mobile call) or indirect (automated telephone reminders) voice communications.
+Telephony - Facilitates direct (mobile call) or indirect (automated telephone reminders) voice communications.

-Facsimile Tools allow fax communications to be sent to external physicians and pharmacies until those groups adopt newer communication technologies.
+Facsimile - Where fax communications are sent to external physicians and pharmacies until those groups adopt newer communication technologies.

-Videoconferencing Tools facilitate mixed text, audio, video and object (image, sound, file, etc.) sharing in support of virtual collaboration or care.
+Videoconferencing - Where mixed text, audio, video and object (image, sound, file, etc.) sharing supports virtual collaboration or care.

-Commenting Tools allow information to be shared with clinical groups when a patient chart is viewed in Hyperspace.
+Commenting - Allow information to be shared with clinical groups when a patient chart is viewed in Hyperspace.

 Communication tools are described, with tips for best use, in the Communications section of this Manual.

 Communication norms are described, with tips for respectful use, in Connect Care Communications Norms.